 Mark: “We really spent a lot of time in the beginning months looking for answers to why we should not be doing this.
 Because when you challenge yourself that way and think of all the reasons not to do it – that’s more enlightening than all the reasons why you think you ought to be doing it.”

 Many entrepreneurs underestimate what goes into starting a business.
 Mark finds that he reads constantly about other entrepreneurs, if for no other reason than to try and learn from their mistakes and successes.
 He gains context from what others do well and tries to understand where he may be veering into failure-ridden territory.

 Mark: “In other brick and mortar service businesses I started, It was clearer what I needed to do.
 But this internet-based business we’re building now is in an entirely different space, and that really changes the ballgame.
 It’s helpful to know what others have done well and where they’ve run into challenges.”

-By being proactive and analyzing every aspect of the business, the founders have created a solid foundation piece by piece and now have the framework to launch a successful venture.
+By being proactive and analyzing every aspect of the business, the founders have created a solid foundation piece by piece.
+They now have the framework to launch a successful venture.

-They spent time planning and conceptualizing their solution from several angles and didn’t take any shortcuts.
-They changed parts of the concept, scrapped and rebuilt other parts, and created something that is meant to service customers in a very powerful way.
+Time was spent planning and conceptualizing their solution from several angles and didn’t take any shortcuts.
+They changed parts of the concept, scrapped and rebuilt other parts, and created something meant to service customers in a very powerful way.

 Learn More About HelloCecil

-HelloCecil is automated video interviewing software designed for startups and small businesses.
+HelloCecil is automated video interviewing software designed for the startup and small business.
 It was created to allow smaller business teams to execute talent selection and hiring without a robust HR department.
 HelloCecil is different from other options on the market in both its simplicity and friendly, intuitive interface.
 To learn more about HelloCecil, visit https://hellocecil.com.